brug-be/articles_of_association/README.md

   with at least brief mention of the reason for this proposal;
 * the decision of the General Assembly must be taken by a majority of two thirds of votes of the members present or represented, but no quorum is required;
-* respect for the rights of the defense, that is to say, the hearing of the member whose expulsion is requested, if they wish;
+* the respect for the rights of the defense, that is to say, the hearing of the member whose expulsion is requested, if they wish;
 * the mention of the expulsion in the register of full members;
 * the decision must be taken by secret ballot.